 - (1) Drive-through lanes shall be separated from circulation lanes required to enter or exit the property. - (2) Drive-through lanes shall be marked by striping, pavement markings, or barriers. - (3) Drive-through lanes shall be designed and located to minimize impacts on adjoining properties, including screening or buffers to minimize noise impacts.
-A fence, wall, or other opaque screen of at least six (6) feet in height shall be provided on all sides of the site that are located adjacent to property that is zoned for, or occupied by, residential uses. - (4) Drive-through lanes and stacking spaces are prohibited between the building façade and the adjacent right(s)-of-way.
+A fence, wall, or other opaque screen of at least six (6) feet in height shall be provided on all sides of the site that are located adjacent to property that is zoned for, or occupied by, residential uses.

-Commented [TC14]: Frey: definition
+Commented [TC16]: Frey: definition

-Commented [TC15]: Mathews: Airbnb?
+Commented [TC17]: Mathews: Airbnb?